Berrimans Bare All

 Jewish ritual bathing and Christian adoption

-Jewish ritual bathing (mikveh) required complete nakedness for immersion.
-Jewish law strictly required removal of all clothing, jewelry, and makeup—any barrier between body and water.
-Hundreds of stepped pools from the Second Temple period have been discovered, with earliest purpose-built structures dating to the 1st century BCE.
+Jewish ritual bathing (mikveh) required complete nakedness for immersion after menstruation, before marriage, for conversion to Judaism, and after contact with corpses.
+Jewish law strictly required removal of all clothing, jewellery, makeup—any barrier between body and water.
+Hundreds of stepped pools (mikva'ot) from the Second Temple period have been discovered throughout Israel, with the earliest purpose-built structures dating to the 1st century BCE.
+This practice continues in Orthodox Judaism today.

 The Greco-Roman cultural context

-Early Christianity existed within Greco-Roman culture where certain forms of public nudity were normalized.
-Ancient Greece celebrated athletic nudity through gymnasiums.
-Romans developed massive public thermae (baths) central to social life.
-By the 1st century CE, mixed-gender nude bathing was common.
-A 354 CE catalogue documented 952 baths in Rome alone.
+Early Christianity existed within Greco-Roman culture where certain forms of public nudity were normalised.
+Ancient Greece celebrated athletic nudity, with many gymnasiums; the Latin word we know today being derived directly from the ancient Greek word γυμνάσιον (gymnasion), literally meaning "school for naked exercise".
+A major feature of these were public bathing facilities.
+Romans also developed massive public thermae (baths) central to social life.
+By the 1st century CE, mixed-gender nude bathing was common and a part of normal life.
+A 354 CE catalogue documented 952 baths just in Rome.

 However, Roman attitudes were ambivalent.
-Complete public nudity could offend in certain venues.
-This contradiction between functional acceptance and contextual concern would influence later Christian developments.
+Complete public nudity could be offensive in certain areas or venues.
+This contradiction between functional acceptance and contextual concern would later influence Christian developments.

 Part Two: From Sacred Nudity to Body Shame